iqiyi/TaskManager/README.md

 #### 1. Task dispatcher:
 * Dispatch task to UI thread or background thread
-* Dispatch task to run on background thread in FIFO order (behaves like backgroudn thread Handler ).
+* Dispatch task to run on background thread in FIFO order (behaves like background thread Handler ).
 * Submit a group of tasks, to run in parallell.
 (ParallellTask)
 * To run a task periodically.
 (TickTask)
 * Run task while idle.
 (Task.enableIdleRun)